This goes for your tags, categories, author pages, and monthly archive pages.

-Obviously your tags and categories pages can’t be considered “quality pages” for search engines.
-They are good for user-navigation, but don’t add any value to search engines.
+Obviously, your tags and categories pages can’t be considered “quality pages” for search engines.
+They are good for user-navigation, but they don’t add any value to search engines.

 Many WordPress users are not aware of how they can keep WordPress blog tags and categories as “noindex”.

 Here are some ways to add the “noindex” attribute to your category and tag pages.